 Another service to consider is Toronto-based WRKS, which describes itself as “the construction hiring network”.
-A job seeker creates an online account, provides information about education, skills, and certifications, and chooses up to five tags, describing areas of expertise.
-The service then matches the job seeker with employers, who have provided their own job profiles and search criteria.
-The service is not exclusively for newcomers, but they represent a very large percentage of its job seekers.
-The founder of WRKS has been a private sponsor of refugee newcomers.
-Many companies in the WRKS network are willing to train people.
-Newcomers who don’t have construction skills should select tags for whatever non-construction skills they may have.
-Examples: organization, management, communication.
+A job seeker creates an online account, provides information about education, skills, and certifications, and chooses up to five tags describing areas of expertise.
+The service then matches the job seeker with employers who have provided their own job profiles and search criteria.
+Though not exclusively for newcomers, WRKS was founded by a private sponsor of refugee newcomers, it represents a very large percentage of job seekers, and many companies in the network are willing to train people.
+Newcomers without construction skills should select tags for whatever non-construction skills they have, such as organization, management, and communications.

 Helping refugees immigrate to Canada as skilled workers

 Some private sponsors wish to help bring in a family member of refugee newcomers already settled in Canada.
 If said family member has expertise in construction trades, there is an alternate admissions route: even if officially certified as a refugee, immigrating as a highly-skilled worker may be much quicker.
 If you would like to read further about initiating this process, see what the Ontario Immigrant Nominee Program has to say about its In-Demand Skills Stream.